MrShoenel/metrics-as-scores/README.md

 *Metrics As Scores* can be thought of an *interactive*, *multiple-ANOVA* analysis and explorer.
-The analysis of variance (ANOVA; John M. Chambers (2017)) is usually used to analyze the differences among *hypothesized* group means for a single *quantity*.
+The analysis of variance (ANOVA; John M. Chambers (2017)) is usually used to analyze the differences among *hypothesized* group means for a single *feature*.
 An ANOVA might be used to estimate the goodness-of-fit of a statistical model.
-Beyond ANOVA, `MAS` seeks to answer the question of whether a sample of a certain quantity is more or less common across groups.
+Beyond ANOVA, `MAS` seeks to answer the question of whether a sample of a certain quantity (feature) is more or less common across groups.
 For each group, we can determine what might constitute a common/ideal value, and how distant the sample is from that value.
 This is expressed in terms of a percentile (a standardized scale of `[0,1]`), which we call **score**.

 ## Software Metrics Example